-3.4.2 Light pronouns or TAM markers?
+3.4.2 TAM markers or light pronouns?

 Just as in Banks languages, the function of the clitics of Table 4 is essentially to encode a TAM category, the Aorist.
-This status is proven by the comparison of (19) and (19').
+This status is proven by the comparison of (20) and (20').
 Both sentences show serial verb constructions, one with the Potential, the second with the Aorist.

 '''

-(19) LTG
+(20) LTG

+kəmi si

+ηwulə

 si

-kəmi

-nwulə

-si

 mətur.

 2pl

 POT

 return

 POT

 sleep

 [Potential] 'You (pl.) may go back and sleep.'

-(19') LTG
+(20') LTG

-kəmi
+kəmi yə

-ηwulə

-γə
+nwulə

+уə

 mətur.

 2pl

 AO:PL return

 AO:PL

 sleep

+[Aorist]

 'You (pl.) go back and sleep!'

-[Aorist]

 '''

 But there is further complexity.
-Amongst the clitics of Table 4, only two - ni and $y\partial$ in Lo-Toga, none in Hiw - may be immediately preceded by a free pronoun, as in (19') $k\partial mi y\partial$.
+Amongst the clitics of Table 4, only two (ni and ya in Lo-Toga, none in Hiw) may be immediately preceded by a free pronoun, as in (20') kami ya.
 All other clitics must be deleted in presence of the free pronoun, in which case the latter is directly followed by the verb.
-As a result, most Aorist sentences in fluent speech, when they include the free pronoun, appear to be unmarked (or zero-marked) for TAM.
+As a result, most Aorist sentences, when they include the free pronoun, appear to be unmarked (or zero-marked) for TAM.
 Conversely, the clitics are restricted to those clauses that lack a free pronoun.
-This happens typically in a string of clauses, when the pronoun is mentioned only with the first verb [see (18)]:
+This happens typically in a string of clauses, when the pronoun is mentioned only with the first verb [see (17)]:

 '''

-(20) LTG nikə
+(21) LTG nika

-ηwulə

-(\emptyset)
+(Ø)

+nwulə

+mətur.

 wə

-mətur.

 2sg

 (AO)

 return

+sleep

 AO:2sg

+ніw ikə

+(Ø)

+mitigL.

+nwujə

+wet

 sleep

-HIW

-ikə

-(\emptyset)

-ηwujə

-wet

-mitigL.

 2sg

 (AO)

 return

 AO:2sg

-sleep

 'You (sg) go back and sleep!'

 '''

-A superficial analysis of (20) would probably have posited only one marker for the Aorist (zero), and then two sets of pronouns: 'heavy' pronouns for the main or first clause in a string, followed by 'light' pronouns in secondary and other dependent clauses.
+A superficial analysis of (21) would probably have posited only one marker for the Aorist (zero), and then two sets of pronouns: 'heavy' pronouns for the main or first clause in a string, followed by 'light' pronouns in secondary and other dependent clauses.
 In that framework, it would have made sense to label these clitics "secondary subject pronouns".
-This interpretation is appealing, and could perhaps be proposed for Hiw; but in Lo-Toga, it seems to be contradicted by (19').
-For the sake of consistency, it is thus safer to analyze wa in (20) not as a personal pronoun, but as a (person-indexed) aspect clitic.
-For most subjects, deletion rules must be formulated, whereby the sequence {pronoun+clitic} simplifies to {pronoun}, e.g. nika wa V \Rightarrow nika V.
+This interpretation is appealing, and could perhaps be proposed for Hiw; but in Lo-Toga, it seems to be contradicted by (20').
+For the sake of consistency, it is thus safer to analyze wa in (21) not as a personal pronoun, but as a (person-indexed) aspect clitic.
+For most subjects, 10 deletion rules must be formulated, whereby the sequence {pronoun+clitic} simplifies to {pronoun}, e.g. nika wa V \Rightarrow nika V.

 In Lo-Toga, this deletion rule applies to 1sg, 2sg, and dual forms.
-To this list, one must add təyə '1incl:pl' in the Lo dialect of Lo-Toga: compare Toga yitə yə ŋ"ulə with Lo təyə (Ø) ŋ"ulə 'Let's go back'.
+To this list, one must add t = 3 'line:pl' in the Lo dialect of Lo-Toga: compare Toga y = 1 with Lo t = 3 (\emptyset) y = 1 'Let's go back'.

-Because Hiw operates this deletion rule for all its pronouns, its Aorist clitics show up seldom in fluent speech, as they are restricted to subordinate or secondary clauses; and even in that case they are optional, being often replaced by the full pronouns.
+Because Hiw operates this deletion rule for all its pronouns, its Aorist clitics seldom show up in fluent speech, as they are restricted to subordinate or secondary clauses; and even in that case they are optional, being often replaced by the full pronouns.
 The situation is very different in Lo-Toga, where the clitics are extremely productive, and massively represented in my corpus.
-This productivity of Lo-Toga clitics has two reasons: first, the two clitics ni and ya cannot be deleted, and are pervasive in speech; second, each clitic also appears as a constituent element in three composite TAM markers historically derived from the Aorist: Prospective $\langle te + Cl. \rangle$, Time Focus $\langle Cl. + aka \rangle$, and Future $\langle te + Cl. + aka \rangle - e.g.$, nika te w' aka matur 'you will sleep'.
+This productivity of Lo-Toga clitics has two reasons: first, the two clitics ni and ya cannot be deleted, and are pervasive in speech; second, each clitic also appears as a constituent element in three compound TAM markers historically derived from the Aorist: Prospective $\langle t\varepsilon + \text{Cl.} \rangle$, Time Focus $\langle \text{Cl.} + aka \rangle$, and Future $\langle t\varepsilon + \text{Cl.} + aka \rangle - \text{e.g.}$, $nika t\varepsilon w'$ aka matur 'you will sleep'.